bioinfo-core-BGU/NeatSeq-Flow-Using-Docker/README.md

 <img align="right" src="https://raw.githubusercontent.com/bioinfo-core-BGU/NeatSeq-Flow-Using-Docker/master/doc/MobaXterm_Setup.png" width="550">

-  1. Click on the "Session" button.
+Click on the "Session" button.
-  2. Click on the "SSH" button.
+  1. Click on the "SSH" button.
-     - Edit the "Remote host" tab to the "computer_name_or_IP" found in the "Kitematic" window next to the "22/tcp" DOCKER PORT.
+     - Edit the "Remote host" tab to "localhost".
      - Click on the "Specify username" check box.
      - Edit the "Specify username" tab to "sgeadmin".
-     - Edit the "Port" tab to the "port_number" found in the "Kitematic" window next to the "22/tcp" DOCKER PORT.
-  3. Click on the "OK" button.
+  2. Click on the "OK" button.
-  4. Enter the password "sgeadmin", **Note That You Will Not See a Typing Feedback**
+  3. Enter the password "sgeadmin", **Note That You Will Not See a Typing Feedback**
-  5. It is now possible to transfer files to and from the container to be used by NeatSeq-Flow.
+  4. It is now possible to transfer files to and from the container to be used by NeatSeq-Flow.

+**Note:** For 'root' user the password is 'root' **IMPORTANT:** It is possible to add users (google: 'add users in linux'), however you need to login as root for that **IMPORTANT:** Change the password after you log in for security (google: 'change user password in linux') &nbsp;

 &nbsp;

-&nbsp;

-**IMPORTANT: The "port_number" Changes Every Time You Restart The Container, You Will Need to Update the SSH Session Settings**

-**Note: For 'root' user the password is 'root'**

 ***
 ### Connect to the NeatSeq-Flow GUI using a web browser

 <img align="right" src="https://raw.githubusercontent.com/bioinfo-core-BGU/NeatSeq-Flow-Using-Docker/master/doc/NeatSeq_Flow_login.png" width="550">

-1. Open a web browser and copy the computer_name_or_IP **:** port_number information found in the "Kitematic" window next to the "49190/tcp" DOCKER PORT.
+1. Open a web browser and type: localhost:49190 .
-2. In the Login page fill in the 'User Name' and 'Password' fields according to the information found at the 'CONTAINER LOGS' in the "Kitematic" window.
+2. In the Login page fill in the 'User Name' field with "sgeadmin"

-**IMPORTANT: The "port_number", "User Name" and "Password" Changes Every Time You Restart The Container**
+3. Fill in the 'Password' field with "sgeadmin"

+**IMPORTANT:** You can login as any

 ## Install on Mac